In Trump's Jan. 6 recast, attackers become martyrs, heroes

 This time, in this telling, the very fine people on Jan.
 6 were on one side: his.

-For the other side — the police, overwhelmed for hours and bloodied in the insurrection — Trump only has an in-your-face question that doubles as a four-word conspiracy theory: “Who killed Ashli Babbitt?”
+For the other side — the police, overwhelmed for hours and beaten in the insurrection — Trump only has an in-your-face question that doubles as a four-word conspiracy theory: “Who killed Ashli Babbitt?”

-Those words have become a viral mantra meant to elevate Babbitt as a righteous martyr in the cause of liberty.
+Those words have become a viral mantra meant to elevate Babbitt as a righteous martyr.
 They ricochet around the mainline social media platforms where Trump is banned for spreading misinformation but his followers still commiserate.
-The woman died from a police officer's bullet fired as she tried to climb through the jagged glass of a smashed window toward the House chamber during the riot.
+The woman died from a police officer's bullet fired as she tried to climb through the jagged glass of a smashed window toward the House chamber.

-Babbitt has become the face of the insurrection — emblazoned on T-shirts and cheered in basement ballrooms at hotels around the country where conspiracy theorists gather to vent.
-In Washington's Georgetown neighborhood, flyers are plastered on street lamps and building facades telling of an unveiling of a statue of Babbitt in nearby Alexandria, Virginia, on July 27, at “high noon."

-Taken together, the revisionists and their believers are “swimming in a vast sea of nonsense," said Brendan Buck, a former top aide to onetime House Speaker Paul Ryan, R-Wis.
+The revisionists and their believers are “swimming in a vast sea of nonsense," said Brendan Buck, a former top aide to House Speaker Paul Ryan.

 Once people buy into the lies, there can be no convincing them they aren't true, said Dolores Albarracin, a psychology professor at the University of Pennsylvania and co-author of a coming book, “Creating Conspiracy Beliefs: How Our Thoughts are Shaped.”